To our ACHS family,

 As COVID-19 continues to spread throughout the world, this is a time of even greater focus on supporting our patients, families, and wider communities.

 We know that our valued members are playing a crucial role in Australia at the front line of healthcare delivery in this extraordinary time.
-We are focused on continuing to deliver your high levels of service and support throughout this period of change with minimal disruption.
+We are focused on continuing to deliver high levels of service and support throughout this period of change with minimal disruption.

 As your trusted quality improvement partner, we have developed this Resource Centre to consolidate helpful resources and guidance to support your efforts to keep your staff, patients, and communities safe.
 We will update this frequently to ensure you are provided with the latest information to assist your organisation.